EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 1. Assign responsibility and align internally

-• Identify a compliance lead or team for EUDR.
+• Designate a EUDR compliance lead or team.

 2. Determine scope and responsibilities